Sylvia Syms: Film career

-Later Career
+Later career

-Other comedies followed, such as The Big Job (1965) with Sid James and Bat Out of Hell (1967), but it was for drama that she won acclaim, including The Tamarind Seed (1974) with Julie Andrews and Omar Sharif, for which she was nominated for a British Film Academy award.
+Other comedies followed, such as The Big Job (1965), but it was for drama that she won acclaim, including The Tamarind Seed (1974) with Julie Andrews and Omar Sharif, for which she was nominated for a British Film Academy award.

+In 1970, Syms changed direction playing Beatrice opposite Julian Glover's Benedick in a production of William Shakespeare's Much Ado About Nothing.
+The Prospect Theatre Company production, directed by Tony Richardson, was first presented at the Edinburgh International Festival and subsequently toured the United Kingdom.

 Syms featured in the husband-and-wife TV comedy My Good Woman from 1972 to 1974 and on the weekly BBC programme Movie Quiz as one of two team captains.

 In 1975, Syms headed the jury at the 25th Berlin International Film Festival.

-Shortly after the end of British Prime Minister Margaret Thatcher's term in office in 1990, Syms portrayed her in Thatcher: The Final Days (1991), a Granada television film for ITV, which dramatises the events surrounding Thatcher's removal from power, a role she recreated for stage.
+In 1989, Syms guest-starred in the Doctor Who story Ghost Light.
+Shortly after the end of British Prime Minister Margaret Thatcher's term in office in 1990, Syms portrayed her in Thatcher: The Final Days (1991), a Granada television film for ITV, which dramatises the events surrounding Thatcher's removal from power, a role she recreated for the stage.
+From 2000 to 2003, she played Marion Riley in the ITV comedy-drama At Home with the Braithwaites.
+She also featured in the serial The Jury (2002) and in the same year contributed Sonnet 142 to the compilation album When Love Speaks.

-In 1989 Syms starred in the Doctor Who story Ghost Light.

-From 2000 to 2003, Syms played Marion Riley in the ITV comedy-drama At Home with the Braithwaites.
-She also featured in the serial The Jury and contributed Sonnet 142 to the compilation album When Love Speaks.

 For Stephen Frears's biopic The Queen (2006), Syms was cast as Queen Elizabeth The Queen Mother.
 She also appeared in The Poseidon Adventure (2005), an American TV film that was a loose remake of the 1972 feature film.
 Syms also took up producing and directing.

 In 2009, Syms appeared in the film Is Anybody There? alongside Michael Caine and Anne-Marie Duff.

 In 2009, she featured in the ITV drama series Collision.
 In 2010, she guest-starred as a patient in BBC One's drama series Casualty, having played a different character in an episode in 2007.
 Syms also appeared as another character in Casualty's sister series Holby City in 2003.
 From 2007 to 2010, she had a recurring role in BBC One's EastEnders, playing dressmaker Olive Woodhouse.
 In 2010, Syms took part in the BBC's The Young Ones, a series in which six celebrities in their seventies and eighties attempt to overcome some of the problems of ageing by harking back to the 1970s.
 From 2013 to 2019, Syms was the narrator of Talking Pictures, which aired on BBC Two.

 Syms had numerous theatre roles, including in productions of Much Ado About Nothing, Who's Afraid of Virginia Woolf? and Antony and Cleopatra.